nlohr1/DIY-Wrist-Watch/README.md

 The Software code (Arduino-based C++) is flashed through an ISP-Programmer to the ATmega328-Chip - **without bootloader**, to save start-time.
 To flash the chip I use the known **avrdude** command-line-program, flashing the Arduino-compiled resulting hex-file with an ISP-Programmer (USBasp), this connected on one side through USB-Port to my Notebook and on the other through a 6-pole ISP-Connector-Socket to the Clock-board.

-Avrdude-Commands to flash the code into the ATmeag328-chip are explained on the end of the code-file:
+Avrdude-Commands to flash the code into the ATmeag328-chip are explained on the end of the program-file:

 > **"OLED-Clock-w-Led-and-Calendar.ino"** *(open/edit this file with a Text-Editor like Notepadd++)*
-> or directly in the Arduino-GUI, then compile it and
+> &nbsp; or directly in the Arduino-GUI, then compile it and

 use the .hex-result in following command-line:
 > avrdude.exe -v -V -p m328p -c usbasp -B10 -e -D -U flash:w:OLED-Clock-w-Led-and-Calendar.ino.hex:i